 Cruciferous vegetables like cabbage, kale, and broccoli are notorious for being chock-full of beneficial nutrients.
 If you are trying to improve your diet, cruciferous vegetables are a good place to start.

 Cabbage can vary in color from green to red and purple, and the leaves can be smooth or crinkled.
 There is a range of cabbage products available for purchase online.
 With less than 20 calories per half cup cooked, it is a vegetable worth making room on your plate for.

 This MNT feature is part of a collection of articles discussing the health benefits of popular foods.
-It provides a nutritional breakdown of cabbage and an in-depth look at its possible health benefits, how to incorporate more cabbage into your diet and any potential health risks of consuming cabbage.
+It provides a nutritional breakdown of cabbage and an in-depth look at its possible health benefits, how to incorporate more cabbage into your diet and any potential health risks of consuming this vegetable.

 Here are some key points about cabbage.
 More detail and supporting information is in the main article.